-The less serious bets — also commonly referred to as “exotic” prop bets — are far more volatile and way more difficult to research and handicap.
+The less serious bets — also commonly referred to as “exotic” prop bets — are far more volatile, and way more difficult to research and handicap.

 The most popular player prop for the Super Bowl is which player will earn the MVP award.
-This award quite often goes to the winning team’s quarterback, which has been the case in 31 of the past 55 Super Bowls.
+This award quite often goes to the winning team’s quarterback, which has been the case in 31 of 55 Super Bowls.

 Sometimes that prop bet has a lot of value, especially when there isn’t a single, easy-to-identify favorite among the field.
 In 2020, Patrick Mahomes was a favorite right from the start, and he didn’t hold much value for those placing wagers on him.
 He won the award, of course, and it paid out for those who put their hard-earned cash down on him — just not very much.

-Indeed there are.
+Indeed, there are.
 The teams that make it to the Super Bowl are the two best the NFL has to offer, and that means they have quality offensive and defensive units that are quite capable of making big plays.

-You’ll be able to find props focused on several aspects including:
+You’ll be able to find props focused on several aspects, including: